gilberto-torrezan/gwt-views/README.md

 For example:

-This is the LoginView, which can be accessed by anybody, and is the default view of the application (the first to be shown):
+This is the `LoginView`, which can be accessed by anybody, and is the default view of the application (the first to be shown):

 ```java
 @View(value = "login", publicAccess = true, defaultView = true)